HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 2. Can I use a generic chatbot like ChatGPT for patient communication?

 No, the public version of ChatGPT is not HIPAA compliant.
 It does not come with a BAA, and your inputs may be used for model training, which constitutes an unauthorized disclosure of PHI.
-You must use an AI service specifically designed for healthcare that offers a BAA.
+You must use an AI service specifically designed for healthcare that offers a BAA, such as an enterprise API configured for zero data retention.
+See this guide to HIPAA compliant voice AI platforms for appropriate examples.

 3. What is the most important first step when considering an AI vendor?